 CREW requested a waiver of fees associated with processing this request.
 As CREW explained in justifying its fee waiver request, the requested records would shed light on the influence that Secretary Carson's family has on HUD priorities and policy decisions, even though they have no official roles in the agency.
 The requested records also would inform the public about HUD operations.
 Accordingly, CREW explained, the subject of the request concerned the operations of the federal government, and the disclosures likely will contribute to a better understanding of relevant government procedures by CREW and the general public in a significant way.
-Compl. ¶ 19.
+Exhibit 11 to D's Mem.; Compl.
+I ¶ 19.

 CREW also requested that it not be charged search or review fees because CREW qualifies as a member of the news media.
 CREW explained the various ways it routinely and systematically disseminates information to the public, including its extensively viewed website on which CREW posts documents it receives under the FOIA, blog posts, and reports.
-Compl. ¶ 20.
+Exhibit 11 to D's Mem.; Compl.
+I ¶ 20.